Ayurvedic Nutrition

 Category: Digestive / Rasayana

-Triphala is not a single herb but a classical formula combining three fruits in equal parts.
-It is considered one of the most balanced and versatile preparations in all of Ayurveda.
-Traditionally used as a gentle digestive support, it is said to benefit all three doshas when taken appropriately.
+Triphala isn't a single herb.
+It's a classical formula combining three fruits in equal parts.
+One of the most balanced and versatile preparations in all of Ayurveda.
+Traditionally used as gentle digestive support, said to benefit all three doshas when taken appropriately.

-Body type guide: Tridoshic -- generally considered suitable for all body types.
-Vata types may prefer it with warm water and ghee; Pitta types with cool water; Kapha types with honey.
+Body type guide: Tridoshic.
+Generally suitable for all body types.
+Vata types may prefer it with warm water and ghee.
+Pitta types with cool water.
+Kapha types with honey.

-Traditional uses: May support healthy digestion, gentle detoxification, and bowel regularity.
+Traditional uses: May support healthy digestion, gentle detoxification, bowel regularity.

 3. Turmeric / Haridra (Curcuma longa)